How the Debt Service Coverage Ratio Requirement Affects Commercial Property

 As a borrower, you would not wish to take a loan on a property whose income generated is so less that it can barely pay off the loan.
 Or even worse, if the revenue generated is less than the monthly loan payments.
 That’s not the right place to be in for you as a borrower.

-Likewise, a healthy margin is of utmost importance to commercial lenders as well.
+Likewise, a healthy margin is of utmost importance to stated income commercial lenders as well.
 That’s where the concept of DSCR comes into the picture.
 On a general note, most lenders require you to have an additional 25 cents for every dollar of loan repayment, a DSCR of 1.25.
 As a thumb rule, the higher this ratio, the lower the lenders’ risk, and thus the higher the loan amount (Less risk motivates lenders to lend you more money and vice versa.)

 For example: Let’s say that your annual loan payments come up to $96,000 and the Net Operating Income of your property is $145,000, then the DSCR is 1.51, which means that you are leftover with 50 cents for every dollar of loan payment made, which is a very healthy Debt Service Coverage Ratio – meaning your chances of availing this loan will be very high.